 📍180 Greenwich High Road, London, SE10 8NN.

 9. Prince Charles Cinema, Leicester Square

 If you’re looking to catch a flick in central, then the Prince Charles Cinema is a worthy contender.
-Named after the future King of the UK, it’s the West End’s only independent cinema and is a favourite of Hollywood legends Quentin Tarantino, Edgar Wright and Kevin Smith are all big fans.
+Named after the King of the UK, it’s the West End’s only independent cinema and is a favourite of Hollywood legends Quentin Tarantino, Edgar Wright and Kevin Smith, who are all big fans.

 Everything about this place is practically bursting with film folklore, and for film lovers, this may just top the list of the very best cinemas in London.
 Perhaps what’s most unique about this place is that they show an ever-rotating programme of the latest releases with cult, classic and arthouse gems.